 In February 2017, analyst Ming Chi Kuo predicted that the iPhone 8 will feature fast-charging technology - delivering this, incidentally, via a tweaked version of the existing Lightning port rather than by bringing in USB-C as was previously expected.
 He predicts that Apple will add "Type-C Power Delivery" to the Lightning port's spec.

-Renders based on CAD files obtained by Engadget in May from "a reliable source" are said to show that the new iPhone will have a glass back that will incorporate a wireless charging coil.
+Renders based on CAD files obtained by Engadget in May from "a reliable source", for example, are said to show that the new iPhone will have a glass back that will incorporate a wireless charging coil.
+And in July 2015 Qualcomm announced a wireless charging breakthrough that can work through metal.

 Another way that Apple could avoid the limitations that a metal case would bring to wireless charging is not to use a metal case - and if rumours that Apple's new iPhone 8 will feature a glass back and front primarily to accomodate wireless charging are to be believed, glass may be Apple's solution to the problem.